Are Herbal Supplements FDA Approved?

 Labeling Requirements

-The FDA requires that all dietary supplements be labeled with certain information, including the name of the product, the name and address of the manufacturer, a list of all dietary ingredients, and the net contents of the product.
-In addition, the label must include a statement that the product is a dietary supplement, and that it has not been evaluated by the FDA.
+The FDA requires that all dietary supplements be labelled with certain information, including the name of the product, the name and address of the manufacturer, a list of all dietary ingredients, and the net contents of the product.
+In addition, the label must include a statement that the product is a dietary supplement and that it has not been evaluated by the FDA.

 Reporting Adverse Events – Are Herbal Supplements FDA Approved?